RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 cp binary_module $HOME/.ansible/plugins/modules/
 ```

 Now we'll create a playbook to test our module.
-Create a file called _test-binary-module.yml_ in your local directory, as follows:
+Create a file called _test-binary-module.yml_ in your local directory, as by pasting in below content in your terminal:
 ```
+cat << 'EOF' >test-binary-module.yml
 - hosts: localhost
   gather_facts: no
   tasks:
     - binary_module:
        msg: "hello world"
+EOF
 ```

 Now let's test our module.